 - a.
-Knowledge (33 1/3%): Based on written exams and assignments. - b.
-Skills (33 1/3%): Based on skill competency examinations. - c.
-Professional skills (33 1/3%): Based on professional appearance, attendance, and classroom participation.
+Knowledge: Based on written exams and assignments. - b.
+Skills: Based on skill competency examinations. - c.
+Professional skills: Based on professional appearance, attendance, and classroom participation.

-2. Lab/Field Practical:
+2. Job Shadowing:

-A final grade for the student's lab and field practical activities is calculated and based on the following criteria:
+A final grade for the student's job shadowing activities is calculated and based on the following criteria:

 - a.
-Knowledge and skills (66 2/3%): These required components are very closely integrated in the training and work of a 9-1-1 telecommunicator and therefore will be weighted together to make up this portion of the curriculum.
+Knowledge and skills: These required components are very closely integrated in the training and work of a 9-1-1 telecommunicator and therefore will be weighted together to make up this portion of the curriculum.
 The knowledge and skills grade will encompass the following areas of study: - 1.
 Written exams and assignments - 2.
 Skills demonstration and check-off and competency examinations - b.
-Professional Skills (33 1/3%): This third of the total clinical/internship grade is based on the following areas: - 1.
+Professional Skills: This third of the total job shadowing grade is based on the following areas: - 1.
 Attendance/tardiness to clinical rotations; - 2.
 Professional appearance; - 3.
 Professional interaction and rapport (teamwork and diplomacy, respect, patient advocacy); and - 4.
 Professional conduct (integrity, empathy, self-motivation, and self-confidence).